 A complete listing of simulation courses offered for the current semester appears in Section IV.D.3 below.
-Large enrollment simulation courses include Trial Advocacy, Negotiation and Mediation Advocacy, the Intersession Boot Camps, and the Berlin Program on InterculturalMediation & Negotiation.
-Students who wish to enroll in a simulation course should submit their ranked preferences onthe Simulation Course Preferences Form.
+Large enrollment simulation courses include Trial Advocacy, Negotiation and Mediation Advocacy, the Intersession Boot Camps, and the Berlin Program on Intercultural Negotiation & Mediation.
+Students who wish to enroll in a simulation course should submit their ranked preferences on the Simulation Course Preferences Form.
 The Simulation Course Preferences Form must be submitted online by the date and time set forth under "Key Dates and Deadlines" at the beginning of these materials.

 The Office of Academic Services will post a list of students who will be pre-registered for each simulation course before registration starts.
-In allocating courses, we will give priority amongother considerations to those students who require additional experiential credits to graduateor for bar eligibility.
+In allocating courses, we will give priority, among other considerations to those students who require additional experiential credits to graduate.
 Students who are not placed in their first choice of simulation course will be added to the waitlist for that course.
-A student who no longer wants to take a course for which the student is pre-registered or waitlisted should drop it through Gibson promptly andnotify Academic Services.
+A student who no longer wants to take a course for which the student is pre-registered or waitlisted should drop it through Gibson promptly and notify Academic Services.

 Any remaining seats in a simulation course may be taken by other upper-class or graduate students on a first-come, first-served basis through Gibson.
-Likewise, if students pre-registeredfor a simulation course drop the course, students may register for open seats in that course on a first-come, first-served basis through Gibson.
+Likewise, if students pre-registered for a simulation course drop the course, students may register for open seats in that course on a first-come, first-served basis through Gibson.